licarijd/databases/2. Creating Tables, More on SQL/d. Database Management System Theory/readme.txt

 On the other hand, if you create indexes, the database goes to that index first and then retrieves the corresponding table records directly.

+** Think about hash tables.
+You can just look up something by index, rather than searching everything in the table one by one!

 There are two types of Indexes in SQL Server:

 1) Clustered Index